Share to

 Customers choose SMS texting because it’s affordable and scalable, and it converts with as much as a 98% open rate and 19% click through rate.

-RCS is a collaboration between Google and mobile operators, and though it previously was only supported on Android devices, in September 2024, Apple rolled out RCS in iOS 18 for P2P messaging in some markets.
+RCS is a collaboration between Google and mobile operators, and though it previously was only supported on Android devices, in September 2024, Apple started to roll out RCS in iOS 18 for P2P messaging in some markets.

 This support offers an improved messaging experience for users with both Android and Apple devices.
-And even more exciting is that this is the first step towards RCS business messaging (RBM) which will offer advanced messaging features on both iOS and Android devices.
+And even more exciting is that with the release of iOS 18.1, Apple introduced RCS business messaging (RBM) support in select markets with certain operators.
+While there’s no confirmed timeline for a global rollout, this initial release of RBM in iOS is promising news for brands in certain regions.

 Even with Apple support, RCS is most commonly used on Android’s default Google Messages app.
 You can check if your phone supports RCS within the app by navigating to the settings menu and browsing chat features.